tisto/plone.app.angularjs/docs/source/rest-api.rst

 A few important things to note:

 #.
 The first page has no previous link, and the last will have no next
 #.
 Accessing ``http://nohost/++api++1/json/my-folder/@@contents`` will redirect to the first page

 This approach has a few downsides, namely:

 #.
 We still return some potentially useless data
 #.
 The pagination and listing is not configurable (number of elements per batch, sorting), and might result in many calls to retrieve all the content.

 Searching
 *********

-.. note:: The author is not quite satisfied with this section.
+.. todo:: The author is not quite satisfied with this section.
 Like, not at all.

 Searching should support the following features:

 #.
 Keyword search
 #.
 Full text search
 #.
 Range searches
 #.
 Sorting

 It should also:

 #.
-Be available via ``GET`` to support easy caching (http://stackoverflow.com/questions/5020704/how-to-design-restful-search-filtering)
+Be available via ``GET`` to support easy caching (`as recommended on stackoverflow <http://stackoverflow.com/questions/5020704/how-to-design-restful-search-filtering>`_)
 #.
 Have a batching mechanism

 These requirements restrict us to using either *fake resources* (i.e. ``/search/Title=foo/SearchableText=bar``) or plain old querystrings.